-It is, isn't it?
-Especially in marriage, but also in any of our relationships, it's easy to talk about forgiveness in the parable.
+It's easy to talk about forgiveness in this parable.
 It's easy to see the truth in the story and say, "That's absolutely right!"
 But it's harder to return that love in our lives.
 It is a struggle to forgive.
 It's hard to show love when someone has hurt us so badly.
 It's hard to move on and forget the sins of others, and we often can't just forget by waking up one day with all of the memories gone.
 We have memories and the hurts take a long time to erase.

-But think of how essential it is to forgive each other in any relationship, including-or maybe even, especially-in marriage.
+But think of how essential it is to forgive each other in any relationship.
 I tell couples in my pre-marriage classes with them, "The three most important words you will say to each other in marriage are not, 'I love you,' but, 'I forgive you.'"
-I'm about to find out how important and how difficult it is to put those words (and the advice of my hair stylist!) into practice.
 But not just in marriage, in all of our relationships, especially the deep ones, the important ones: between families, between friends, between fellow Christians and fellow church members, between pastor and church members-we need to be forgiving toward each other.
 We are sinners living, working, and worshipping with fellow sinners.
 We are going to sin against each other at times.
 At times we are going to let each other down, hurt each other, make each other mad and offend each other.

 With the Gospel of Jesus Christ, with prayer, and time that the Holy Spirit uses to work in our hearts, the forgiving spirit grows and the hurts do begin to fade and we can move on.
 I can forgive you, you can forgive me, and you can forgive each other.
 Whatever the wrong, the hurt, the sin.
-We can Forgive as We have been Forgiven.
+We can give forgiveness.
+After all, think of how much forgiveness Jesus has given us!
+Amen.